A Game of Tric-Trac: Description

-Role of Prostitution
+Role of prostitution

 Compared to other paintings and prints of her time, such as A Game of Tric-Trac in an Inn by Remigius Hogenberg, Leyster's identification of the woman in her painting as a prostitute is not as obvious.
 While she holds a glass of wine (a symbol which may have codified her profession) her clothing is more modest and domestic.
 It is, however, the lit pipe which she hands to her opposer which gives away her occupation.
 During Leyster's life time pijpen or "to pipe/to smoke a pipe" would have had explicit sexual connotations.
 A similar idea is found in Jacob Cats' Spiegel van den Ouwden en Niewen in the section "Whores and their sly tricks" which depicts a prostitute handing her client a brazier of hot coals instead of a pipe.
 However both Leyster's painting and the emblem in Cats' book can be read through its accompanying verse "Thus I am in danger where I put my fingers; your coal as does your maidenhead - it burns or it infects" condemning both the courtesan and her male client.
-Some critics, such as Cynthia Kartnehorst-Von Borgendorf Rupprath argue that Leyster's work drives this point home as the man in the painting breaks the fourth wall looking at the viewer as if asking his or her involvement in his decision.
+Some critics, such as Cynthia Kartnehorst-Von Bogendorf Rupprath argue that Leyster's work drives this point home as the man in the painting breaks the fourth wall looking at the viewer as if asking his or her involvement in his decision.